 There also are 12 traditional residence halls available to students after their first year.
 The facilities are similar to the other residences, but they don’t have faculty heads or the same level of curated programming.
 Students in these traditional residences may also change their residence each year, rather than continuing to live with the same group.

-While graduate and professional students have historically lived off campus, a new on-campus housing option for these students is under development and has an anticipated opening before the 2023–24 academic year.
-Featuring communal workspaces in addition to personal residences, the new accommodations will foster immersive learning beyond the classroom while offering convenient housing at a below-market rate.
+While many graduate and professional students choose to live off campus, we are proud to offer a near-campus housing option for these students as well.
+Featuring state-of-the-art communal workspaces in addition to personal residences, the accommodations aim to foster immersive learning beyond the classroom while offering convenient housing at a below-market rate.

 In the meantime, graduate and professional students can continue to use Vanderbilt’s Off Campus Referral Service to browse advertisements by landlords looking specifically for Vanderbilt-affiliated tenants, as well as those from Vanderbilt students looking for roommates.